pervasivesystems/smart-plant/README.md

 # smart-plant

-Open Main folder in the terminal and run:
+In Linux open Main folder in the terminal and run:

 `npm install`